 The Kent distribution of Dryopteris aemula was not elucidated until the researches of Francis Rose from the 1940s onwards, as a result of which it is known as having a Wealden distribution primarily in Sussex, but extending into south Kent.
 Philp (2010) listed six tetrad records, slightly down from eight in Philp (1982).
-However, the 2010-16 Kent records amount to eight tetrads (nine monads), so there does not seem to be an issue as regards decline.
+However, the 2010-17 Kent records (thanks largely to investigations by Stephen Lemon) amount to nine tetrads (ten monads), so there does not seem to be an issue as regards decline.

 Francis Rose9 found that the fern was frequent, widespread and at times very abundant in suitable habitats in the High Weald.
 By 1957 he was aware of 44 modern localities, of which five were in Kent.
 Subsequently, the total of localities rose to over 10010, as a result of the exploration of at least 200 of the 300 or so gills (steep-sided ravines) extending from Warninglid, West Sussex to near Tenterden in Kent.
 Because of the impossibility of cultivation, most have remained as woodland, although sometimes converted to plantations.
 These shaded gills provide a sheltered microclimate with higher humidity and lower temperatures in summertime than on the surrounding plateaux.
 They accordingly replicate climatic conditions which are to be found in western Britain and Ireland, the main areas of distribution for Dryopteris aemula, both in terms of the British Isles and world distribution generally.
 However, taking the Weald overall, spanning Sussex as well as Kent, its local abundance here can exceed other parts of its range, such as North Wales11.
-The significance of the species in relation to this habitat is such that Philp Sansum has suggested that it should
+The significance of the species in relation to this